Erick01081/arep1/README.md

 Running the Web Application

-To test the web application, open a web browser and navigate to http://localhost:8080.
+To test the web application, open a web browser and navigate to http://localhost:8080/index.html.
 You should see the form-based web application, which includes the following features:

 1. Form with GET: This form submits a GET request to the server with a parameter, and the server's response is displayed.
+The purpose of this GET function is to retrieve a static file using the provided filename and display it on the screen.
 2. Form with POST: This form allows you to select a file and submit it to the server.
 The server will save the file and display a response.
+The function of the POST method is to accept a file and a name, and then create a static file with the given information.

 ## Running the Tests